Centre for Coaching, London, UK

 FEES & PAYMENT

-Learners must be members of one or more approved independent professional coaching bodies or other related organisations e.g. Association for Coaching, European Mentoring & Coaching Council, Chartered Institute of Personnel & Development, Chartered Association of Business Administrators, ILM, International Society for Coaching Psychology and/or British Psychological Society and abide by their code of ethics.
+Learners must be members of one or more approved independent professional coaching bodies or other related organisations e.g. Association for Coaching, European Mentoring & Coaching Council, Chartered Institute of Personnel & Development, Institute of Leadership and Management, International Society for Coaching Psychology and/or British Psychological Society and abide by their code of ethics.

 Course attendance should be for a minimum of 90% per module.